Abbey of San Nazzaro e Celso: History

 The Abbey of San Nazzaro was built in 1040 near a ward on the Sesia river, likely the location of a pre-existing monastery dating from the Lombard period.
 His founder was Riprand, bishop of Novara, who assigned it to the Benedectines.

 In the 13th century the abbey was fortified, including round towers, and surrounded with moats and walls, in order to work also as a shelter for the local population in case of invasion.
 The entrance was a large square tower with a drawbridge, no longer existing today.
 The abbey became a powerful local lordship, as the abbots were able to get free from both the communal and religious authorities of the area.
 The abbey owned a series of properties in the Vercelli, Novara, Valsesia and even Canavese areas.

 After a period of decay, the abbey regained some importance starting from 1426, when a papal bull appointed Antonio Barbavara as abbot, who led it until 1466.
 Aside from restoring its economical power, Barbavara also had the church and cloister buildings restored in Lombard Gothic style.

 After other periods of alternating wealth and poverty, in 1801 the abbey was finally sold to privates.
 It was restored in the 20th century.

 Description

-The oldest element of the current building is the Romanesque bell tower, dating from 1055-1075.
+The oldest element of the current building is the Romanesque bell tower, dating from 1055 to 1075.
 It has a square base with c.
 8 m sides, and stands at 34.9 m; in case of war, it also acted as a watchtower.

 The 15th century church has an external structure in brickworks with cotto decorations.
 The only original Romanesque elements still visible are the two portico-ed wings in correspondence of the side aisles, which are the remains of a narthex or a quadruple, two-storey portico which used to be a recovery for pilgrims.
 The façade, in Lombard Gothic style, is hut-shaped, with ogival arches and portal decorated with cotto columns and vegetable motifs, as well as a rose window enclosed with a series of circular decorations.